sharmaineb/a24-intensive-redesign/README.md

-# A24: What Should I Watch?
+# a24: What Should I Watch?

 ### a24-intensive-redesign

 [Link To Redesigned Site](https://sharmaineb.github.io/a24-intensive-redesign/)

-A24 is a project that showcases a selection of films and television shows produced by A24 Films.
+a24 appreciation is a project that showcases a selection of films and television shows produced by a24 Films.
 It provides information about these works, including trailers, cast, and other details.
 This is a redesign of a project I worked on over a year ago and was the first intensive project I did during my time at ACS.

 #### Screenshots of Previous Design
 <div>